-The act requires the PUCO to establish by rule, and to maintain, a Do Not Aggregate List relating to governmental aggregation of retail electric loads.
-According to the act, a customer that desires to remove itself from the pool of customers eligible to participate in a governmental aggregation may register with the PUCO to appear on the list.
-If a customer is enrolled in a governmental aggregation at the time the customer first appears on the list, the governmental aggregator must remove the customer from the program at the next two-year optout opportunity.
+The bill requires the PUCO to establish by rule, and to maintain, a Do Not Aggregate List relating to governmental aggregation.
+According to the bill, a customer that desires to remove itself from the pool of customers eligible to participate in a governmental aggregation may register with the PUCO to appear on the list.
+If a customer is enrolled in a governmental aggregation at the time the customer first appears on the list, the governmental aggregator must remove the customer from the program at the next two-year opt-out opportunity.
 The PUCO must make the list publicly available on its web site.